Moonshot for Social and Economic Mobility | GCTC

 The selection of colleges is based on a region’s track record of improving student outcomes through innovation, as well as their commitment to continuous improvement, transparency about their efforts, and shared learning with other institutions.
 Community colleges and four-year universities alike are encouraged to form a regional ecosystem based on student entrance and transfer patterns.

-• Moon Shot will generate more college graduates in less time for less money & with improved career outcomes – for all students, regardless of socio-economic or racial status.
+• Moon Shot will generate more college graduates in less time for less money & with improved career outcomes – for all students, regardless of socio-economic status.

 • We need more college graduates for the employers across the greater Cincinnati and Northern Kentucky regions.

-Our schools have been working on completion rates & equity gap issues for some time, though the Moon Shot for Equity initiative provides a valuable structure to enhance & improve our efforts.
+Our schools have been working on completion rates for some time, though the Moonshot for Social and Economic Mobility initiative provides a valuable structure to enhance & improve our efforts.

 Some examples of areas in which we look forward to adding to our current efforts: